 This is pretty complicated, and we don’t recommend trying it yourself.

-Once you have your campaign created and list loaded into our system, we will handle the printing, postage and shipping to the USPS for you.
+Once you have your campaign created and the list loaded into our system, we will handle the printing, postage, and shipping to the USPS for you.
 All you have to do is wait for your mail to be delivered and track your campaign’s effectiveness using our in-depth analytics.

 Learn, Optimize And Iterate The Direct Mail Process

 If your first direct mail campaign is able to accomplish your goals and objectives, you’re off to a great start.
 If it doesn’t, don’t worry!
 Like any other marketing channel, direct mail takes time, experience, and practice to improve over time.

 With each new campaign, use your results as a learning experience.
 Find what is working, what isn’t, and identify areas for improvement.
 Over time, you’ll find innovative ways to integrate direct mail marketing into your multi-channel approach, stand out from your competition, and generate an excellent ROI.

 With Postalytics direct mail automation, our system does most of the heavy lifting for you.
 We’ll help you build a mailing list, design your postcards, print, ship, and track your campaign for you.